raj-pranav/learn-solidity/Tutorials/Beginners/1-What_is_Solidity.md

 - [x] Turing complete : It can theoretically complete any task that is given to it.
 - [x] Object oriented : supports inheritance
 - [x] Statically typed : Data type has to be assigned during the declaration
-- [x] Curly-bracket language - similiar to JavaScript, TypeScript etc..
+- [x] Curly-bracket language - similar to JavaScript, TypeScript etc..
 - [x] Supports Native [Data types](https://github.com/raj-pranav/learn-solidity/blob/main/Tutorials/Beginners/2-Data_types_solidity.md) as well complex user defined data types

 # Integrated Development Environment (IDE) for Solidity